-Figure 1: Methodology to determinate the inventory level and the bullwhip effect.
-Source: Self-made.

-3.1 Identify the components model
+Figure 1: Methodology to determinate the Bullwhip effect 3.1 Identify the componets model

 In the realization of this investigation the logistic and economic situation of the company is analyzed, for it is made the analysis of the economic and physical plans of the company, accounting summaries and the cost cards.
 The objective of this analysis is to determine the components and find the necessary data to be able to apply the selected model and have economic and financial data to compare.

-3.2Solve the model Action reward learning
+3.2 Solve the model Action reward learning